 Belize is a significant country in the fight for the rights of Indigenous Peoples in the Caribbean region and Central America.
 It is notable for its 61% forest cover, of which 43 per cent is special primary growth forest, high in biodiversity.
 The International Union for Conservation of Nature classes more than a quarter of Belize as protected under categories I-V.

 University of Colorado Law School

-In recent years the Maya population has enjoyed some successes in their long struggle for better land rights, including legal victories against oil exploration within their customary territories (which was also a designated national park) and a ground-breaking case against the Belizean Government, launched in 2007, demanding better recognition and protection of their rights.
-After winning their case in the Belizean Supreme Court, the Maya communities finally saw their rights upheld by the Caribbean Court of Justice in 2015, with the judges recognizing traditional Mayan land rights as equal to western property ownership.
-In 2016 the Government of Belize set up a commission to represent the Government and facilitate implementation of the court’s decision.
+In recent years, they have enjoyed significant successes in their struggle for strengthened land rights.
+Among them, legal victories against oil exploration within customary Maya territories (which were also designated as a national park), as well as a ground-breaking case against the Belizean government, launched in 2007, demanding better recognition and protection of land rights.
+The case was victorious in the supreme court and upheld in 2015 by the Caribbean Court of Justice: the judges recognised traditional Mayan land rights as equal to western property ownership.
+The following year, the government established a commission to facilitate implementation of the ruling.

 To read a brief overview of Belize, click here.

 For a timeline of land and forest rights in Belize, click here.